 Prime Minister’s Scholarship for Asia (PMSA)

-10 Students from Te Piringa – Faculty of Law are visiting Hanoi Law University and the HCMC University of Law in Vietnam under the Prime Minister’s Scholarship for Asia (PMSA).
+10 Students from Te Piringa – Faculty of Law visted Hanoi Law University and the HCMC University of Law in Vietnam under the Prime Minister’s Scholarship for Asia (PMSA) in 2017.

 The programme, funded by the New Zealand government and administered by Education New Zealand, aims to strengthen ties with Asia and improve the New Zealand tertiary system.
 Students selected to receive the scholarships must be studying course/programs that are demonstrated to be linked to New Zealand’s education, economic or trade agenda in Asia.